DontEatOreo/DontEatOreo/README.md

 # Hello, I'm DontEatOreo 👋

-I'm a software developer from Bulgaria 🇧🇬.
-I love creating tools and APIs that make life easier for myself and others.
-I also enjoy learning new technologies and exploring new ideas.
+I'm a programmer from Bulgaria 🇧🇬.
+I like to create CLI tools and API's that make life just a bit nicer and easier for myself and others.

 ## 📫 Contact Me